fabwaseem/led-matrix/readme.md

 ## Demo

-Visit [ba2.herokuapp.com](http://ba2.herokuapp.com/) for a working example of Carousel in action, then check out its [source on github](https://github.com/zeke/ba2#readme).
+Visit coming soon for a working example of Matrix in action, then check out its [source on github](https://github.com/fabwaseem/led-matrix).